Not a member? Register.

 If you are prone to keloid (red, angry, raised) scars, or have a history of problems with wound healing your practitioner may not recommend this procedure or may caution you that scars could be raised and very visible.

-You should only consider being treated by doctors or surgeons who are specifically trained and experienced in hair transplantation.
+You should only consider being treated by doctors or surgeons who are specifically trained and experienced in hair transplant surgery.

 For more information about practitioner training, qualifications and relevant medical organisations please view the information contained within the Legislation section of the Consulting Room.